Questions and Answers

 Q: I get warnings in generated code 'This function has too many arguments'

-A: Configure the builder in your build.rs
+A: Configure the builder in your build.rs to let parol generate a

 #![allow(unused)] #![allow(clippy::too_many_arguments)] fn main() { }